 2. What if I don’t know anyone going?
 Is that okay?

 Lots of people come to IntimacyFest not knowing anyone.
 Because IntimacyFest is a small festival (typically between 40-50 people) everyone gets to know each other very quickly.
 In many ways, this is a perfect festival to go to if you don’t know anyone, because the exercises and games are designed to create group cohesion and bonding.

 Our land is very private, and people are welcome to be naked if they’d like.
 Often we have a handful of people who enjoy being naked, but it’s not an event where that is particularly endorsed or seen as a goal.

 We use the word “intimacy” to describe a simple feeling of closeness, which can include sexual energy, but can also be very easily limited by it.

 In the past we’ve experimented with different levels of emphasis on sexuality, including having a dedicated tent for it, and also a facilitated play party.
 We no longer host a play party, or have any designated areas for sex — however you are welcome to enjoy whatever you would like in the privacy of your tent or room.

 None of the exercises or events will involve any sex acts or intentional sexual energy.
 Please feel free to email Dave if you have any further questions or would like more clarification.

 5. Can I get a ride if I fly into San Diego?

 While there’s no guarantee, chances are very good and we’re happy to help make that happen.
-In the last four years we’ve gotten everyone a ride that needed one.
+Since we started (2015) we’ve gotten everyone a ride that needed one.

 6. Does this festival promote polyamory or open relationships?